Chinedu26/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A scripts that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE A script that prints the result of POWER divided by DIVIDE A script that prints the result of breath to the power of love
+A scripts that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE A script that prints the result of POWER divided by DIVIDE A script that prints the result of breath to the power of love A script that converts from base two to base ten